South Korean President's Impeachment Triggers Clashes And Questions

 "There's a sense of relief," Kim says.
 "Some people are very happy and excited about this ruling, suggesting that democracy is healthy and functioning in this country."

-Park has yet to move out of the presidential home but she has already lost immunity from criminal prosecution and could face corruption charges.
+Park has yet to move out of the presidential home, but she has already lost immunity from criminal prosecution and could face corruption charges.
 The country's prime minister — a Park appointee — will continue to serve as acting president.
 He will soon announce a snap presidential election, which is constitutionally required to happen within 60 days.
 Those celebrating the ouster, like Jeong Inha, say they are hopeful about the country's political future.

 "I think there will be a better president than our last president, and a brighter future will be here," Jeong says.